 - National Youth Dance Company - created in response to the recommendation in Darren Henley's review of cultural education to set up a national youth dance company.
 The successful applicant will receive £400,000 a year, over the next three years, to run the National Youth Dance company

-- State of the Arts TEDx event - the commission of a delivery partner to produce a large scale State of the Arts TEDx event for the arts and cultural sector between October 2013 and February 2014.
+- State of the Arts - the commission of a delivery partner to produce a large scale State of the Arts TEDx event for the arts and cultural sector between October 2013 and February 2014.
 Supported.
 The event will be joint-funded by Arts Council England and the British Council with a grant totalling £160,000.

 - Strategic investment in theatre in Exeter - a programme to support the provision of high quality theatre in Exeter.
 Applications now closed